Manually Calculating Payroll

 Many business owners believe that a manual payroll system is a relatively easy way to manage their payroll and can seem like the most cost-effective option.
 However, a manual system does not have built-in processes to catch mistakes or notify you of payroll changes.
 Additionally, manual records are very difficult to maintain, store securely under GDPR and are subject to greater human error.

-Manually Calculating PAYE Modernisation
+Manually Calculating Payroll with PAYE Modernisation

 Limitations of manually preparing for PAYE Modernisation include: